Junior Buckeye League Rules

 5.05 Home team is responsible to supply and pay for three licensed OHSAA officials for all games.

-- In the event that one of the three officials does not show for the game, the teams can mutually agree to play with two officials or reschedule the game.
+- In the event that one of the three officials does not show up for the game, the teams can mutually agree to play with two officials or reschedule the game.
 Under no circumstances can a game be played with less than two licensed OHSAA officials.

 5.06Each offensive team is responsible for their game ball.
-(Wilson K2, Wilson TDJ, etc.)
+(Wilson K2, Wilson TDJ, etc.) The Tri county conference have chosen to use the small ball for JV and the Bigger ball for Varsity.

 - If a team cannot provide a suitable football, the team will be required to use the ball provided by the opposing team.